By Jennifer Zeynab Joukhadar

 August 31, 2018

-An Athenaeum Book Club pick.
+An Athenaeum Book Club pick for 2018.

 ‘The winter before Baba went into the earth, he never missed a bedtime story.
 Baba made my favourite one, the story of the mapmaker’s apprentice, last two whole months.
 Mama listened at the door, getting Baba a glass of water when he got hoarse.
 When he lost his voice, I told the ending.
 Then the story was ours…’